Exploring Variational Entanglement Hamiltonians

 In this paper we address these challenges by analyzing the convergence properties of the variational algorithm.
-We perform classical simulations for several one-dimensional spin models, contrast the simple midpoint integration rule with iterative quadrature schemes, and demonstrate the superiority of the latter.
-We further show that convergence depends sensitively on the maximum observation time.
-This dependence can be mitigated by enhancing the expressiveness of the ansatz, thereby lowering the optimal cost and rendering the solution insensitive to both observation time and discretization.
+We perform classical simulations for several one-dimensional spin models, contrast the simple right point integration rule \cite{Kokail2021, PhysRevLett.127.170501} with more sophisticated quadrature schemes, and demonstrate the superiority of the latter, even in the presence of noise.
+We further show that a BW violating ansatz can improve trainability and thereby lower the measurement costs of optimization and render the solution insensitive to observation time.
 Finally, we establish that a small cost value does not necessarily imply high fidelity as measured by the trace distance; nevertheless, it reliably indicates spectral gaps and degeneracies in the entanglement spectrum, as we demonstrate for the symmetry-protected Haldane phase in a $S=1$ chain.